kshaffer/courses/as3-unit1.md

 Read all concept/skill objectives as "I can . . ."

 - Transcribe all pitched elements of a pop/rock song of moderate complexity.
-- Perform a complete pop/rock song of moderate complexity in a group, with preparation.
-(This objective may be skipped if the following objective is successfully completed.)
-- Perform the melody of a pop/rock song of moderate complexity, with preparation.
+- Perform a complete pop/rock song of moderate complexity, with preparation.
 - Perform the melody of a pop/rock song of moderate complexity, at sight.

 All performance objectives may be completed on the instrument or voice of the student's choosing.

 To obtain a P, the objective must be completed perfectly or nearly so.
 The end-of-unit grade for this category will be determined by the number of objectives successfully met (in order):

-- A: all four objectives met
+- A: all three objectives met (transcription, prepared performance, sight-reading)
-- B: 3 objectives met
+- B: two objectives met (transcription and prepared performance)
-- C: 2 objectives met
+- C: one objectives met (transcription)
-- D: 1 objective met
+- D: no objectives fully met, but at least one element (bass, melody, etc.) of the transcription solid
-- F: 0 objectives met
+- F: no objectives met